kYroL01/ScriptZ/README.md

 ## del_repo
 Bash script to delete a repository from the system

+Option `-l` show the content of the system repositories directory `./del_repo.sh -l`

+Then you can delete it passing the name of repo and the name of OS (Debian or Centos)

 `./del_repo.sh your-repo.list debian` or `./del_repo.sh your-repo.list centos`

 ## cleaner